 One of the most common questions women have about breast implants is how long they last.
-If you’ve had implants, or you’re thinking about undergoing breast augmentation surgery, it’s natural to have questions and to want to know if you’ll need to have your implants replaced at some point in the future.
-Some people go into the consultation process believing augmentation to be a one-time treatment, but most often, implants need replacing.
-If you have breast implants, or you’re thinking about having surgery in the future, this guide will provide you with useful information about when to have your implants replaced.
+If you’ve had implants, or you’re thinking about undergoing a breast augmentation, it’s natural to have questions and to want to know if you’ll need to have your implants replaced at some point in the future.
+Some people go into the consultation process believing augmentation to be a one-time treatment, but most often, breast implants need replacing.
+If you have breast implants, or you’re thinking about having breast surgery in the future, this guide will provide you with useful information about when to have your implants replaced.

 How long do breast implants last?

 This is the million-dollar question for many women who are seriously considering breast augmentation.
 The truth is that there is no universal expiration date for breast implants, and some women will keep their original implants for longer than others.
-Generally speaking, modern implants last 10-15 years, but some women will decide to have their implants replaced sooner.
+Generally speaking, modern breast implants last 10-15 years, but some women will decide to have their implants replaced sooner.
 Often, this is a case of personal choice, sometimes an individual may want a larger or smaller implant placed, or may want to switch from saline to silicone, prior to really needing a replacement due to age of an implant.
 It is also advisable to consider having your implants removed if you’ve started to experience problems with them, or there is a risk of complications, such as rupturing.
 In this case, your surgeon will be able to advise you whether or not it is necessary to remove and replace the implants.

 Will I need to have my implants replaced?